stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx new create-account`

-Creates and funds a new account with the specified starting balance Threshold: Medium
+Creates and funds a new account with the specified starting balance

 **Usage:** `stellar tx new create-account [OPTIONS] --source-account <SOURCE_ACCOUNT> --destination <DESTINATION>`